AnWeber/vscode-tidyhtml/README.md

     * file path to tidy exe.
 If no path is provided, the build in tidy exe (v 5.2.0) will be used
 * tidyHtml.optionsTidy
     * list of command line arguments for tidy exe.
 Here you can find a full list of available options: [Tidy-HTML5](http://api.html-tidy.org/tidy/quickref_5.2.0.html)
-    * if you create a .htmltidy json file in the workspace root, then this options are preferred
+    * if you create a .htmlTidy json file in the workspace root, then this options are preferred.
+Please prefer the workspace settings of vscode.
+This option is deprecated and not tested anymore
     * default options:
 ```
  {